aghoshpro/myGIS/README.md

-# myGIS Projects
+# Geographic Information System (GIS) Projects

-Contains my contributions on the several projects in **geospatial** field.
+Contains my contributions on the several projects in **GeoInformatics** field powered by my theoritical knowledge and working proficiency in computer science (CS) and GIS.

 ## Table of Contents